Project Convergence Capstone 4 Allied Servicemember Portrait

-Col. Patrick Culpepper, assigned to Futures and Concepts Center in Ft.
-Eustis, Va. poses for a portrait at Camp Pendleton, Calif. on Feb.
+U.S. Army Staff Sgt.
+Sindel Ramirez, a network communication systems specialist assigned to the 3rd Multi-Domain Task Force, poses for a portrait during Project Convergence - Capstone 4 in Camp Pendleton, Calif., Feb.
 23, 2024.
-(U.S. Army photo by Sgt.
-Maxwell Bass)
+(U.S. Army photo by Spc.
+Hunter Grice)

 |Date Taken: